 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), predicts that jobs will increase by 19% for registered nurses between 2012 and 2022.
-The BLS also reported that the median annual salary for registered nurses was $66,220 as of May 2013.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov), predicts that jobs will increase by 16% for registered nurses between 2014 and 2024.
+The BLS also reports that the median annual salary for registered nurses was $67,490 in May, 2015.

 With 16% job growth expected from 2014-2024, the job prospects for qualified hospice nurse applicants are excellent.
 Those interested in hospice nursing may be required by their state or some employers to obtain national certification in hospice nursing.
 Those who complete internships or practica working with the elderly or terminally ill should experience improved job prospects.